es/talkr/README.md

 Talkr - chat with visitors now
 =====================
-Talkr is a drop-in chatbox that allows you to chat with visitors to your site.
+Talkr is a drop-in chatbox that allows you to connect with visitors to your site seamlessly.
 Talkr uses [Socket.io](https://github.com/LearnBoost/socket.io), [Redis](https://github.com/antirez/redis), and [Express](https://github.com/visionmedia/express) allowing it to scale to any size whilst maintaining it's speed and responsiveness.

 Getting Started